 ‘Homelessness: Are We Really Helping?’ – Together Middlesbrough and Cleveland, July 2015 (pdf, 0.3mb) – an excellent interpretation of the tensions between voluntary and professional support to people who are homeless, re-framed in terms of grace and truth.
 Produced with support from Church Urban Fund.

-‘Churches can help provide affordable housing’ – Joint Public Issues Team (Baptists, Church of Scotland, Methodists, URC), 2014.
+‘Churches can help provide affordable housing’ (pdf, 0.9mb) – Joint Public Issues Team (Baptists, Church of Scotland, Methodists, URC), 2014.
 A useful practical guide for churches on converting their buildings and land into truly affordable housing.
 Provides pointers to further contacts.

 Human Trafficking and Modern Slavery

-Victims of Human Trafficking – 8-minute film (not suitable for younger viewers) in which people talk about their experience.
 Through the Santa Marta Group, the Catholic Church is working with international law enforcement agencies on how to help victims.

 Connecting Communities: The Impact of Loneliness and Opportunities for Churches to Respond (pdf, 0.4mb), Church Urban Fund, July 2016.
 Churches are uniquely placed to support the lonely people in our communities.
 Their local presence and existing community life make churches a welcoming place for people of all ages and stages of life.
 This paper provides guidance for church activities based on the latest research; it details how we should understand loneliness and how to work most effectively alongside those who feel lonely.